saffire/saffire/docs/spec/source/control-structures.rst

 for
 ---
-A **for** loops can be completely controlled by the three expressions given in the header:
+A **for** loop can be completely controlled by the three expressions given in the header:

 	for (epxr1 ; expr2 ; expr3) {}